 “With the greatest of respect, that’s not a question I can take entirely seriously,” Meer said.

 “The moment any review gets bogged down in questions of ‘objectivity’ and ‘subjectivity,’ they’ve forgotten what they’re meant to be doing – reporting their experience of a game,” Walker said.

-Reading their responses, an acidic feeling of foolishness entered my belly, the price paid for not doing the right research.
+Reading their responses, I felt an acidic feeling of foolishness in my belly, the price paid for not doing the right research.
 Critics such as Gillen and Walker aren’t concerned with being objective, and with good reason.
 They’re trying to put the reader in the game.
 Their writing is more anecdotal than evaluative.
 They still offer opinions about the game, just not always from an analytical, big picture perspective.
 Walker says that a review score can have meaning but he considers them too inaccurate an instrument to fully represent the qualities of a game.